Blog

 Common tax deductions and credits for stablecoin holders

 Just when you thought the taxman was all take and no give, here's some potentially good news.
-While holding onto stablecoins doesn't come with a treasure trove of unique tax breaks, there are still some deductions and strategies you might be able to leverage.
-Let’s dive into it.
+Stablecoin holders can still take advantage of a few tax breaks and strategies to lighten the load.

 If you somehow manage to sell or trade stablecoins at a loss (impressive!), you can use these losses to offset capital gains.